ShumailaAhmed/AI-Workshop/README.md

 4. Sigmoid
 etc

-More the no of hidden layers a nn has, the deeper it gets.
+More the no of hidden layers an nn has, the deeper it gets.
 We can combine many layers to obtain a very complex model.
 A deep NN is nothing but a multilayered perceptron.
-The number of hidden layers is called depth of neural network.
+The number of hidden layers is called the depth of the neural network.

 We can visualize the concepts on http://playground.tensorflow.org/